 Pruning is usually associated with spring and fall, but it’s also an important habit to cultivate in the summer.

 - Don’t neglect your hydrangeas.
 First determine if your hydrangea blooms on old wood.
 In other words — does it bloom in early summer and peter out by midsummer?
 For larger, more plentiful blooms next season, prune as the flowers begin to fade.

-- Prune edibles now for larger, healthier fruit.
+- Prune edibles in early summer for larger, healthier fruit.
 Dormant pruning invigorates a fruit tree, while summer upkeep allows for better airflow and light penetration.
 The idea is to thin out a dense canopy, especially in older trees.
-A tree that isn’t trained properly will have upright branch angles, which result in serious limb breaks under a heavy fruit load.
+A tree that isn’t properly trained will have upright branch angles that may result in serious limb breaks under a heavy fruit load.

-- Never prune trees in summer.
+- You don't usually need to prune trees in summer.
 Summer pruning is only advised to remove water sprouts and suckers if they are beginning to grow near the base or trunk of the tree.

-Autumn and spring are traditional seasons for landscape and garden pruning, but it’s important to recognize the different demands placed on the activity during each.
+Autumn and spring are traditional seasons for landscape and garden pruning, but it’s important to recognize the different demands placed on the activity during each season.

 One reason for pruning in fall is what’s often called “corrective pruning.”
 Essentially, it means removing branches that interfere with the rest of your landscape, such as those that are interfering with other plants or that might cause damage to your home during storms.

 Another reason is to unburden trees of damaged or diseased limbs.
 As those may pose a danger to the tree itself, pruning them will actually contribute to the overall health of the plant.
 Judicious removals can also let in more light and reduce the need for pesticides.

 - Fall pruning should focus mostly on improving growing conditions for next year.
 Resist the urge to do any serious shaping until spring.